 In each round, we will be awarding up to 12 small-scale grants of £500 to composers and music creators in the UK.
 These can be used to purchase essential equipment, develop skills, or gain vital artistic and practical insight and experience in working with professional musicians, ensembles or other artistic collaborators, with a view to supporting individuals’ longer-term ability to sustain themselves and their careers.

 These awards are not designed as a hardship fund or to supplement projects which have confirmed grant support already.

 Applications for this round are now open until 12th October 2022.

 The next round will open in November 2022.

 How does it work?

-- Technical equipment integral to the creation of a specified new work or livestreaming opportunity (e.g., LED lighting panels or camera)
+- acquiring technical equipment integral to the creation of a specified new work or livestreaming opportunity (e.g., LED lighting panels or camera)

 "Since 2013, Sound and Music’s Francis Chagrin Award has supported a diverse range of composers and artists, working in an extraordinary variety of practices, to create new work.
 If you need a financial injection to push your project forward, I would strongly encourage you to consider making an application.”

 Applications must be received by 23:59 on 12 October 2022.